UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module8/module8_11.md

 ```

 Here we see the total number of rows at the top with `RangeIndex: 77
 entries, 0 to 76`.
-The `Non-Null Count` specifies the number of non-null
+The `Nnon-Null Count` column specifies the number of
-values.
-In this case we have a complete dataframe with zero null values.
+non-null values.
+In this case, we have a complete dataframe with zero
+null values for each column.

 Notes: Script here